Rose Mapendo: Life in the United States and humanitarian projects

 While in the United States, Mapendo saved money to send to the widows of refugees.
 She also organized a number of demonstrations to raise public awareness about the problems faced by refugees, and to raise money for those who lived in refugee camps or who were otherwise displaced.

-In addition, Mapendo starred in the documentary Pushing the Elephant, which tells the story of the separation between her and Nangabire during the Congolese genocide and their reunion in Arizona.
+Mapendo starred in the 2010 documentary Pushing the Elephant, which tells the story of the separation between her and Nangabire during the Congolese genocide and their reunion in Arizona.
 The film tries to convey to people the importance of the fight against violence and for human rights.
 She has also influenced others to follow suit.

 Personal life

-Mapendo currently lives in Phoenix, Arizona, and has ten children.
+As of 2009, Mapendo lived in Phoenix, Arizona, and had ten children.
 They study at the local schools and universities, worship at the local church and work in various fields.
 The twins born while in the death camp graduated from high school in the spring of 2017.
-Rose is now a grandmother of six.
+She is now a grandmother of six.